-The expected initial credit rating(s) (if any) of a Tranche of Notes will be set out in the Final Terms for such Tranche.
+The expected initial credit rating(s) (if any) of a Tranche of Notes will be set out in the Pricing Supplement for such Tranche.
 Any relevant rating agency may lower, suspend or withdraw its rating if, in its sole judgment, the credit quality of the applicable Notes has declined or is in question.
 If any credit rating assigned to a Series is lowered, suspended or withdrawn, then the market price of an investment in the applicable Notes might decline.
 Neither any rating agency nor the Issuer has any obligation to maintain any such rating(s) during the life of any Series, including from any particular Rating Agency.

-In addition to the ratings of the Programme and/or a Series of Notes provided by Moody's and Fitch and the ratings of the Issuer by the Rating Agencies, one or more other independent credit rating agency(ies) might assign credit ratings to the Programme, a Series of Notes and/or the Issuer, which additional credit ratings of other independent credit rating agency(ies) might be lower than the current rating(s) of such Notes and/or the Issuer.
-Also, if any credit rating assigned to Türkiye and/or QNB is lowered or put on negative watch, then such change might have a negative impact on the Issuer's credit rating.
-In addition, the ratings might not reflect the potential impact of all risks relating to the structure, market, additional factors discussed above and other factors that might affect the value or market price of an investment in the Notes.
+In addition to the ratings of the Programme and/or a Series of Notes provided by Moody's and Fitch and the ratings of the Issuer by the Rating Agencies, one or more other independent credit rating agency(ies) might assign a credit rating to the Programme, a Series of Notes and/or the Issuer, which credit rating might be lower than the current credit rating(s) of such Notes and/or the Issuer.
+Also, if any credit rating assigned to Türkiye and/or QNB is lowered or put on negative watch, then such change might have a negative impact on the Issuer's and/or the Notes' credit rating.
+In addition, the credit ratings might not reflect the potential impact of all risks relating to the structure, market, additional factors discussed above and other factors that might affect the value or market price of an investment in the Notes.